-Around 24 hours after birth, the midwife will take a few drops of blood from the heel of the baby's foot.
+Around 24 hours after birth, the baby's medical provider will take a few drops of blood from the heel of the baby's foot.
 The blood is placed on a small card, and the card is sent to a laboratory to be screened for many different metabolic and genetic conditions.